 What happens if I want to sell in a few years?

-If all the shares in your home are sold, you may sell your portion of ownership at any point.
+You may sell your portion of ownership at any time if your home is fully sold.
+If your home has available shares, you will be eligible to sell your interest after 12 months of ownership.
 You choose the price, and we'll market the home just like a whole home listing.
 Other owners have the right of first refusal.

 Ownership transfer and resale